Overview

 Your centre-based timetable will be built around sessions using our professional facilities, with online sessions for some activities where we know being virtual will add value.
 We will use technology to enhance your learning and give you access to online resources for use in your own time.

-You will receive final arrangements for your teaching and a full course timetable before you start.
+You will receive final arrangements for your teaching and a full programme timetable before you start.

 Entry requirements